samuelnihoul/v12/README.md

 ![harmonia-eko's cover picture](https://harmonia-eko.ghost.io/content/images/size/w1000/2021/10/E3HD.png)

-# v0.8 (./)
+# v0.9 (./)

-To try v0.8, start back and front as per below.
+Version notes:

+- We are in the process of migrating our Nuxt.js frontend to React.js.
+As per this version both apps are separated.
-To try v0.9, start the reactApp and go to localhost:3000/registry
+- To check out the registry, go to localhost:3000/registry

 ## Useful Commands